ZipsRacingElectric/Repository-Template/README.md

 The project is setup to require external power to the board in order to program the microcontroller.

+### OneDrive Documentation
+- Additional hardware and system documentation for the AMS can be found on the OneDrive at **/Engineering/Subsystems/HV Systems/Documentation/AMS and High Voltage PCB**.

+- Electrical documentation for the accumulator can be found at **/Engineering/Subsystems/HV Systems/Documentation/Accumulator**.

+- Documentation for CAN bus system can be found at **/Engineering/Subsystems/GLV Systems/Documentation/ELA0002 Wiring Harness**.

 ### Installing

 A step by step series of examples that tell you how to get a development env running